 mkdocs build --help

-The documentation site that we've just built only uses static files so you'll be
+The documentation site that you just built only uses static files so you'll be

 able to host it from pretty much anywhere.
 GitHub project pages and Amazon

-S3 are good hosting options.
-Upload the contents of the entire
+S3 may be good hosting options, depending upon your needs.
+Upload the contents